 - Defended the University of Nottingham in a patent infringement case filed by Patentee Myndplay against a PhD student.

 - Advising Spaldings on a trade mark coexistence agreement with Exide Technologies.

 Hull-based firm Rollits LLP provides a non-contentious IP offering under the leadership of Keith Benton.
 Key specialisms include brand exploitation and commercialisation work, international trade mark protection issues and design prosecutions.
 Sectors of expertise encompass the food and drink, software, manufacturing and charity sectors.
 James Peel has a focus on licensing and sponsorship agreements in the sports sector, and Andrew Digwood has experience in pre-litigation design disputes.

 ‘This team has a personal approach.
 As a client we can speak to the right person at the right time and they know us well.
 They also know our sector well, and the regulatory environment in which we work.
 We occupy a hinterland between the public and private sector and they are able to advise us in this specific context.‘

 ‘The individuals in Rollits are available, knowledgeable and they share our values.
 They do of course provide good quality legal advice.
 But they also connect with our business.
 It never feels like just a commercial relationship.‘

 Hull City Tigers

 Institute for Strategic Dialogue

 Northern Lincolnshire & Goole NHS Trust

-- Advised Floreon on its strategy for granting licences of its patented biodegradable polymer technology.
+- Advised Floreon on the protection and exploitation of its patents, know-how and trade marks for biodegradable polymer technology.